Veridise/veridise-docs/orca/user_guide/v/by_example/intro_to_ltl.md

 The purpose of `allowance` is to permit other users to spend on the behalf of the allowing party.
 However, as the comment in the code indicates, there is a bug in `approve` that prevents this functionality.
 Specifically, instead of updating the `allowance` mapping for `tokenOwner`, `approve` updates the allowance for the contract owner!

-To catch this bug, we'll create a "functional correctness" specification that describes the purpose of `approve`.
+To catch this bug, we'll create a functional correctness specification that describes the purpose of `approve`.
 We want to ensure that after calling `approve(tokenOwner, spender, amount)`, a call to `transferFrom(spender, otherAddress, otherAmount)` succeeds for any `otherAddress` and for any `otherAmount <= amount`.
 This property is expressed by the following [V] spec:

 ```solidity
 vars: MyVToken token, address spender, uint allowed